TLDR:

 NVLink is NVIDIA's proprietary, high-speed, point-to-point interconnect designed to link GPUs (and increasingly CPUs) into a unified complex that behaves as a single accelerator.

-By the time you reach Blackwell-generation silicon, an NVLink endpoint can sustain up to 900 GB/s of bidirectional bandwidth per GPU without touching the PCIe fabric.
+By the time you reach Blackwell-generation silicon, an NVLink endpoint can sustain up to 900 GB/s of bidirectional bandwidth per GPU.

 | NVLink Generation | GPU Architecture | Year | Total Bidirectional Bandwidth | Performance Trend |